Table of contents

-As soon as your Backup plan configured, you’ll be transferred to its configuration window.
+As soon as your Backup plan is configured, you’ll be transferred to its configuration window.

-You can do it Resource assignments section.
-Press Assign resources button.
+You can do it Resource assignments section – press the Assign resources button.

-There are two possible ways to chose resources to backup:
+There are two possible ways to choose resources to backup:

 - Specific AWS resources specified by ID

-Personally I found it more useful to proceed with the first option.
+I found it more helpful to proceed with the first option.

-In that case all you have to do is to mark supported AWS resource with specific Tag to enable backup, or remove Tag to disable backup operation.
+In that case, you must mark supported AWS resources with a specific Tag to enable backup or remove tag to disable backup operation.

 Backup = true.

-Set up Resource assignment name and press Assign resources button.
+Set up the Resource assignment name and press the Assign resources button.

 That’s it.
 Super simple.
-Backup of tagged resources will appear in the
+The backup of tagged resources will appear in the

 Default vault after the next backup operation.